 Cherry and the new grape-type tomatoes are popular for salads and snacking.
 Many, but not all, have small size vines suitable for container gardening.
 [Figure 1]

 Figure 1.
-Sweet 100 is the most popular home garden tomato.
+Sweet 100 is the most popular home garden cherry-type tomato.
 On a large vine, it produces hundreds of sweet, cherry sized fruits with very tender skins.

 Requiring less time to cook down, paste types such as Roma and its descendants are preferred for making salsa, chili sauce, and other tomato products.
 Be aware that paste types and standard varieties are not directly interchangeable in recipes.

-Where the growing season is short, select Early Girl and other varieties that will mature in 50 days or less.
+Where the growing season is short, select Early Girl and other cultivars that mature in 50 days or less.
 In many mountain communities, tomatoes may only be successfully grown in a structure or adjacent to the south side of a building to provide frost protection and warmer growing temperatures.

 Whatever type you prefer, VFN resistant hybrid varieties are recommended.
 The abbreviation VFN indicates resistance to Verticillium wilt, Fusarium wilt, and nematodes.
 Verticillium and Fusarium wilts are common soil-borne fungal diseases.
 Nematodes are not an issue in Colorado due to cold soil temperatures.
 Researchers have found multiple strains of Verticillium and Fusarium, so if you are having problems with these diseases, try other VFN varieties.

-Vine types – There are two types of vines: indeterminant and determinant.
+Vine types –There are two types of vines: indeterminate and determinate.
 Most popular home garden varieties are indeterminate.
 The vine keeps growing through the growing season, extending fruit production until frost kills the vine.
 Plant size is typically large.
 Determinate types are common in commercial production as vine growth stops when flowering begins; plants will typically be moderate in size.
 Determinate types put on a large single crop.
 They may be suitable for container planting where trellises are not possible.